 Skip to main content

-Weave projects keep related assets organized, including traces, evaluations, models, datasets, and other Weave assets.
+Weave projects organize related assets, including traces, evaluations, models, datasets, and other Weave assets.
 Projects keep your team organized, streamline collaboration and sharing, and help you track the evolution of your LLM applications over time.
+This page explains what resources a Weave project contains, how project paths work, and how to create, view, and delete projects using either the W&B UI or the Weave SDK.

 Projects store the following resources: